rmrk-team/EmotableEIP/README.md

 Standardized on-chain reactions to NFTs allow for feedback based evolution.

 Current solutions are either proprietary or off-chain and therefore subject to manipulation and distrust.
 Having the ability to track the interaction on-chain allows for trust and objective evaluation of a given token.
 Designing the tokens to evolve when certain emote thresholds are met incentivizes interaction with the token collection.

+### Valuation

+Current NFT market heavily relies on previous values the token has been sold for, the lowest price of the listed token and the scarcity data provided by the marketplace.
+There is no real time indication of admiration or desirability of a specific token.
+Having the ability for users to emote to the tokens adds the possibility of potential buyers and sellers gageing the value of the token based on the impressions the token has collected.

 ## Specification